 460 square metres of multi-use sport product is then cut in sections and fitted together expertly by the STM team.
 This is followed by white and yellow line markings for netball and football.
 The turf is cut around the goal equipment meaning it doesn’t need to be replaced.

 The complete artificial turf MUGA installed June 2018.
-Keep your eye out for the next project at Cleveland Road in August 2018.
+Keep your eye out for the next project at the school in August 2018.